hans-elliott99/encoder-decoder-fromscratch/README.md

 # encoder-decoder-fromscratch
-Sequence 2 sequence translation in pytorch from 'scratch' (at the torch.tensor level)
+Sequence 2 sequence translation 'from scratch' (at the torch.tensor level).

-model is an encoder GRU -> decoder GRU with attention.
+Model: encoder (GRU) -> decoder (GRU) with 'Bahdanau' attention.
+Inspired by the Bahdanau et al. 2014.
-data is for english to french translation.
+Data: for english to french translation.
+Provided in data/

-see [notebook](https://github.com/hans-elliott99/encoder-decoder-fromscratch/blob/main/examples/Seq2Seq_EN2FRTranslation.ipynb) in examples/ for example (colab avail)